Junior Estate Agent Apprenticeship (England)

 Assessments are designed by employers in the sector - and are conducted by independent bodies known as End-Point Assessment Organisations.

-Propertymark Qualifications are an End-Point Assessment Organisation (EPAO) for the Junior Estate Agent Apprenticeship.
-This means that we offer assessment of the application of the knowledge, skills and behaviours that you've learned throughout your apprenticeship.
+Propertymark Qualifications is an End-Point Assessment Organisation (EPAO) for the Junior Estate Agent Apprenticeship.
+This means that we offer an assessment of the application of the knowledge, skills and behaviours that you've learned throughout your apprenticeship.

 You have up to five years to complete your apprenticeship.
 Depending on the level of your apprenticeship, you have up to five years to complete it.
-Typically, a Level 2 would take around 12 months, and a Level 3 18 months to complete.
+Typically, a Level 2 would take around 12 months, and 18 months to complete a Level 3.

 Related news